openhab/org.openhab.binding.zwave/doc/innovus/smoothremote_0_0.md

 ### Parameter 3: Network Update Interval

 Network Update Interval
-Time between network updates in 256 seconds.
-Disabled if 0.

-**Warning:** All Configuration values have serious effects on the functioning of the device and as such shouldn't be changed unless one is certain of the consequences.
+<p&gtTime between network updates in 256 seconds.
+Disabled if 0.</p&gt <p&gt<strong&gtWarning:</strong&gt All Configuration values have serious effects on the functioning of the device and as such shouldn't be changed unless one is certain of the consequences. </p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```168```.